fenago/machine-learning-for-finance/lab_guides/Lab_8.md

 ### Preparing the data for training {#preparing-the-data-for-training .title}

-In earlier chapters, we have seen the benefits of normalizing and scaling features, we also discussed how you should scale all numerical features.
+In earlier labs, we have seen the benefits of normalizing and scaling features, we also discussed how you should scale all numerical features.
 There are four ways of feature scaling; these include s[*tandardization, Min-Max, mean normalization,*] and